Search underway for new Wichita Co. Veterans Affairs counselor

 Wichita County Treasurer Bob Hampton voiced his thoughts Monday during the Wichita County Commissioners Court meeting, on the resignation of Wichita County Veterans Affairs Counselor Mandy Patlan.

-Speaking by phone, employed with the office since 2015, Patlan said she and the office had was overwhelmed with claims and not just from the more than 15,000 veterans in Wichita County, but also from those she said coming from surrounding areas like Seymour and Quanah.
+Speaking by phone, employed with the office since 2015, Patlan said she was doing the job of three people and she “couldn’t hold on any longer.”
+She also said she and the office were overwhelmed with claims and not just from the more than 15,000 veterans in Wichita County, but also from those she said coming from surrounding areas like Seymour and Quanah.

 “Those girls were running back and forth, making their own copies, doing things that someone else should have been doing,” U.S. Marine Corps veteran James Hollis said.